 Disclosure: This post may contain affiliate links.
 Check our disclosure policy for more details.

 How we ditched cable TV but still watch our favorite shows AND sports!

-- Mohu Leaf – the cheapest and easiest way to tap into primetime content is to use an antenna to pick up the digital signal of your local networks such as ABC, Fox, NBC and CBS.
-The only catch is that you have to live close to (or in) a major metro area in order to pick up a station’s signal, but the good news is that you can find out your signal strength based on you address by using this link.
+The cheapest and easiest way to tap into primetime content is to use an antenna to pick up the digital signal of your local networks such as ABC, Fox, NBC, and CBS.
+The only catch is that you have to live close to (or in) a major metro area in order to pick up a station’s signal, but the good news is that you can find out your signal strength based on your address by using this link.

 Annual savings = $1,370

-- Netflix – the advantages and interest in Netflix is well-documented nowadays…unlimited subscriptions are $7.99 for the digital (unless you want to run the service on more than one screen at a time) and some of the Netflix original series are great (like Stranger Things, Narcos, and Longmire).
+The advantages and interest in Netflix are well-documented nowadays…unlimited subscriptions are $7.99 for the digital (unless you want to run the service on more than one screen at a time) and some of the Netflix original series are great (like Stranger Things, Narcos, and Longmire).

 - You need to have a Smart TV or some other extension like a Roku, XBOX, PlayStation 4, or Apple TV in order to run Netflix, but most people already have access to at least one of these devices.
 We use the Roku stick which is very convenient and can be found on Amazon for $50.

 The Amazon Prime service is $99 annually (or $49 for students and teachers), but comes with more than just streaming video services.
 They also offer a 30-Day Free Trial (see link below).
 Amazon Prime includes so many benefits, so the cost of instant video is actually nominal when you take those benefits into account.
 You can find many of the same TV programs and movies that Netflix offers (minus the Netflix Originals), so this may be a good option if you just want to watch TV occasionally and don’t care to get deep into a certain series.

 Annual savings = $1,440 (because we’d spend the $99 on Prime anyway)